Kampot and Kep | Off the Beaten Track in Cambodia

 Our tuk tuk collected us at about 9 am which gave us plenty of time to see everything we wanted to.
 Be sure that your tuk tuk driver knows exactly where you want to go.
 For example, if you want to go to a specific pepper plantation make sure they understand upfront.
 If you’re not clear they’ll understandably take you to the places where they get the best commission.

 Have you visited Kampot and Kep?
-Have I missed anything there else there is to see or do off the beaten track there?
+Have I missed anything else there is to see or do off the beaten track there?

 Tanya Korteling

 Tanya is the founder and head content creator for Can Travel Will Travel.
-She combines freelance SEO consultancy with exploring the world.
+She combines freelance SEO, CRO, Data and Marketing consultancy with exploring the world.
 Passionate about adventure, nature, wildlife and food, she incorporates these in her travels as much as possible.
 She also loves immersing herself in new cultures.
 She's visited hundreds of destinations in 50+ countries and lived in 4 countries.
-Tanya left the UK in 2016 with her husband Andy to travel, live and work abroad indefinitely.
-She writes about their experiences and shares useful information to inspire and encourage others to do the same.
+Tanya worked as a Data Planning Manager and Digital Marketing Strategist before leaving the UK in 2016 with her husband Andy, to travel, live and work abroad indefinitely.
+Together they share their experiences and useful information to inspire and encourage others to do the same.

 This Post Has 26 Comments